huamichaelchen/HCI-project/README.md

 # Leap-OVR-HCI-Project
 A human computer interaction course project for Acadia University

+Implemented with Oculus Rift + LeapMotion.

 Mostly using LeapMotion SDK code and prefab

-More to come :)